Paige2966/Pizza-Sales-Analysis/README.md

 # 🍕 Pizza Sales Analysis Dashboard

 This project showcases an end-to-end sales analysis using SQL Server, Excel, and Power BI.
-The dashboard provides insights into pizza sales performance, customer behavior, and business trends using KPIs and visualizations.
+The dashboard provides insights into pizza sales performance, customer behavior, and business trends using KPIs and visualizations for Jan 15 o Dec 15.

 ## 🔧 Tools & Technologies